 CONTRAST ENHANCED ULTRASOUND (CEUS)

 Ultrasound contrast agents consist of micro-bubbles (1-7 &mgr;m), often made of a phospholipid shell with a gaseous content.
 They are given intravenously and excreted through the lungs.
 The use of CEUS has led to several new clinical applications.
 As a result of their size, they stay in the circulation and because of their shape and gaseous content, they produce a non-linear, harmonic response that can be separated from the tissue signal using contrast harmonic US.
 When examining the intestine, it is preferable to use frequencies above 7.5 MHz, so that the different wall layers can be separated.
 Since there are fewer micro-bubbles that resonate at these high frequencies, higher contrast doses should be used.
 When a bolus of contrast is injected it will travel from the peripheral vein via the pulmonary bed and arteries before reaching capillaries in the intestinal wall.
 This lasts about 10-15 s and the moment contrast can be observed in the capillaries is the time of arrival.
-The concentration will continue to increase further as the contrast enters the capillaries and reaches its maximum concentration after approximately 30 s (Figure ).
+The concentration will continue to increase further as the contrast enters the capillaries and reaches its maximum concentration after approximately 30 s (Figure 1).
 This is the peak intensity, and the period leading up to this is called the arterial phase.
 In the intestine, it is followed by the venous phase in which the contrast has been distributed to the whole capillary bed and the concentration decreases as result of excretion of the contrast agent in the lungs.

 The grey-toned images are the B-mode scouts while the brown-toned images portray the harmonic signals that are almost exclusively from micro-bubbles at a low MI.
 The right image shows the situation before contrast injection, while the left picture is taken at peak intensity.

 The simplest way of applying US contrast is to examine the intestinal wall 30 s after injection with power Doppler.
 This will enhance the Doppler signal, but also destroy all the micro-bubbles in the region of interest, which gives only a momentary flash of enhancement.
 Using contrast harmonic US with a low mechanical index (MI), the destruction of micro-bubbles is minimal and the arterial and venous phases can be observed continuously.
 The temporal dimension to this examination gives quantifiable parameters that are independent of attenuation.

-For quantification, there are currently two different methods (Figure ).
+For quantification, there are currently two different methods (Figure 2).
 First, bolus tracking is a method in which the examiner simply injects a standard dose of contrast for a standardized injection time and registers the arterial and late phases.
 From the time intensity curve (TIC), time of arrival, peak intensity, time to peak and area under the curve can all be estimated.
 The problem with this method is that one needs to correct for attenuation, and the parameters are dependent on the injection speed and dose.
 Second, the burst replenishment method circumvents the problem of injection speed by giving a constant infusion of contrast agent.
 To observe how the capillary bed fills up in a region of interest, the micro-bubbles are simply destroyed by a burst of high-MI US, and then the replenishment is observed.
 Time to peak replenishment and the slope of increase are both quantifiable parameters that can be derived from a TIC.
 The burst replenishment method can however only provide indirect measurements of perfusion, while bolus-tracking potentially can be used for estimation of true perfusion when corrected for the arterial input function and attenuation.

 The right image shows a TIC using bolus tracking.
 The left image shows burst replenishment without constant infusion in the same patient.
 When the micro-bubbles are hit by ultrasound with a high MI, this causes them to burst, which produces high-intensity images (Burst).
 Quantifiable parameters such as time of arrival, peak intensity, time to peak, peak replenishment and time to peak replenishment are shown in the illustration.